-Picking up where we left off last week, today our attention is on Perspective, the second focus of David Allen’s Making It All Work.
+Today our attention is on Perspective, one of two major components of David Allen’s Making It All Work.

 The ideas in Making It All Work are not new.
 Most every successful person will tell you that to maintain direction, focus and a clear vision, you need to take regular time out for reflection and planning.
 What is unique about Allen’s latest book is the specific instruction and schedule that it provides.
 (Appendix 5 is a one page checklist of what to cover with yourself during your weekly review.)